Joc Pederson Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.57 team ERA ranks 25th across all league pitching staffs.
+- The Mets have a 4.56 team ERA that ranks 25th among all MLB pitching staffs.

-- Mets pitchers combine to surrender 108 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- Mets pitchers combine to give up 110 total home runs at a rate of 1.3 per game (fifth-most in baseball).

-- The righty last appeared on Sunday against the Philadelphia Phillies, when he threw four innings, allowing two earned runs while giving up five hits.
+- His most recent time out came on Monday against the Milwaukee Brewers, when the right-hander tossed five scoreless innings while allowing five hits.

-- The 36-year-old has amassed an ERA of 6.19, with 6.2 strikeouts per nine innings, in 10 games this season.
-Opponents have a .272 batting average against him.
+- The 40-year-old has amassed a 4.11 ERA and 7.7 strikeouts per nine innings in 10 games this season, while allowing a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.